-The School is entitled to representation in other College committees, including the CCI Recruitment Committee, the Doctoral Studies Committee, the CCI Undergraduate Coordinators Council, the CCI Global Initiatives Committee and the CCI Diversity Team.
+The School is entitled to representation in other College committees, including the CCI Recruitment Committee, the Doctoral Studies Committee, the CCI Undergraduate Coordinators Council, and the CCI Diversity Team.
 See the College Handbook for information about School participation.

 Scheduling of Classes